-Millions of fingers worldwide sport a Claddagh ring, but if you’re looking for a contemporary twist, Steensons' Northern Reflections collection – inspired by iconic landmarks of Northern Ireland, including the Giant’s Causeway and the glens of Antrim – might do the trick.
-Alternatively, in County Kerry, master goldsmith Paul Smith of PFK Kenmare has designed a stunning ring that equates in style to the beauty of the Ring of Kerry.
+Millions of fingers worldwide sport a Claddagh ring, but if you’re looking for a contemporary twist, Steensons Northern Reflections collection – inspired by iconic landmarks of Northern Ireland, including the Giant’s Causeway and the glens of Antrim – might do the trick.
+Alternatively, in County Kerry, master goldsmith Paul Smith of PFK Kenmare has designed a stunning ring that equates in style to the beauty of the Ring of Kerry.2.
+Knitwear

 Move over, Kindle – real books are back.
-Book like this rare Dublin edition of James Joyce’s Ulysses published by Lilliput Press.
-AND if you want a beautifully illustrated special edition look no further than The O’Brien press and this little beauty.
+Books like this rare Dublin edition of James Joyce’s Ulysses published by Lilliput Press.
+AND if you want a beautifully illustrated special edition, look no further than The O’Brien press and this little beauty.6.
+Textiles

 Buying a blanket can be tricky: you want something cosy, yet stylish.
 Mourne Textiles’ hand-woven and quirky creations were originally designed for the catwalk with custom-spun yarn from Donegal, and created using a wild spinning technique.
 This is stylish snoozing.